arakasi72/rtinst/README.md

 	4. Nginx
 	5. autodl-irssi

-I use nginx with Apache2 as an option.
-It uses less system resources, and I find it easier to configure.
+I use nginx, tt uses less system resources, and I find it easier to configure than apache2.
 I don't think the difference is huge, given that we will have at most a handful of users, accessing our server, but unless you really want to stick with Apache I would recommend nginx, it is what I am currently using on my live seedbox.

 It uses latest versions of all software at time of posting.